ruanformigoni/gameimage/README.md

 ```
 my-cool-game.AppImage --config
 ```

+Change the `global` settings, and it will only apply to the game in the `.AppImage`.

-In the case of wine if you pass any parameters, they be executed as `wine args...`
+In the case of wine if you pass any parameters, they'll be executed as `wine args...`

 ---